Callsign Validation and Passwords

 Go to the Validation page (http://www.echolink.org/validation) and choose "Change E-mail Address".
 You'll need to enter your current EchoLink password for verification.

-If you need a reminder of your password, please see the
+If you need a reset of your password, please see the

 If you have forgotten your password and your e-mail address has